Life term for California man's 'unforgivable' child slayings

 SACRAMENTO, Calif. – A Northern California man apologized for the "unforgivable" slayings of his three children as he was sentenced to life in prison.

-The Sacramento Bee newspaper reports that Robert Hodges apologized Friday to his wife for destroying the life they had built together and suffocating infant Lucas Hodges, 9-year-old Julie Hodges and 11-year-old Kelvin Hodges.
+The Sacramento Bee newspaper reports that Robert Hodges apologized Friday to his wife for destroying the life they had built together by suffocating infant Lucas Hodges and strangling 9-year-old Julie Hodges and 11-year-old Kelvin Hodges.
 He also attacked his wife, Mai Hodges, in their West Sacramento apartment in September.

 Yolo County Superior Court Judge David Rosenberg calls it the "darkest, most depraved case" he's handled.
 He calls Hodges a "serial killer of his own children."